 This easy spaghetti puttanesca recipe made with sweet, plump tomatoes, garlic, briny black olives and a hint of anchovies should definitely be on your regular rotation for quick, no fussy dinners!

 For another speedy Italian pasta sauce, take a look at my Simple Pasta Cream Sauce.

 It looks as if I am on a mission to overwhelm you with pasta dishes.
 I know I have been sharing a lot of them lately but as I’ve mentioned numerous times my life is so busy right now with school, work and family that pastas have been my saving grace every night when dinner comes round.

 And the one I am cooking for you today has been at our table at least once a week lately.
 Spaghetti Puttanesca is one of those classic dishes that everyone knows but is not as loved as Spaghetti Bolognese, Carbonara or Ragu and I think I know why…

-If you are disgusted already and think this recipe is not for you…please, please read on because there is a wonderful surprise waiting for you if you give it a go.
-I was one of those people on the fence for years.
+If you are shaking your head already and think this recipe is not for you…please, please read on because there is a wonderful surprise waiting for you if you give it a go.
+I was one of those people on a fence for years.